-One of the very best rules of conversation is to never, say anything which any of the company wish had been left unsaid. – Jonathan Swift
+One of the very best conversation rules is never to say anything which any of the company wishes had been left unsaid. – Jonathan Swift

-Conversation is supposed to be an opportunity to meet someone new, bond over shared interests – feel the spark of connection.
+The conversation is supposed to be an opportunity to meet someone new, bond over shared interests – feel the spark of connection.
 It’s supposed to feel natural and flowing, where the right thing to say comes effortlessly.
-It’s supposed to be anxiety free, where you can focus on connecting with the other person instead of worrying about how you’re coming across.
-Unfortunately, for many people, conversation isn’t much fun.
+It’s supposed to be anxiety-free, where you can focus on connecting with the other person instead of worrying about how you’re coming across.
+Unfortunately, for many people, the conversation isn’t much fun.

 Maybe that includes you.
 Maybe you feel anxious and stressed during conversations that others seem to enjoy.
 Maybe your conversations tend to sputter out prematurely, and you’re not sure how to keep them going.
 Or maybe you want more meaningful connections with others, but you’re not sure how to take your conversations beyond small talk and into that deeper level.